5 Key Foundations That Make Up Bitcoin

 This trustless property of Bitcoin allows, for the first time, value to be sent from one person to another without the need of a third party.
 And with the code unable to send something astray, and the ledger being public people cannot deceive each other.

+Another key foundation that makes up Bitcoin is its open source nature.
 It’s a fact that of all protocols, open source protocols are the most successful.

 Bitcoin’s client is open for anybody to audit, and this ensures the trustless nature need not be questioned.